Scott Bailey (actor): Career

 Bailey started on Guiding Light in August 2003 as Sandy Foster and his radio's alter ego, "The Mole", and played the part until March 2006, when he chose not to renew his contract and his character was killed off.
 He also made a brief appearance on an MTV comedy and drama series Undressed, where he played Stan during the show's third season.
 He most recently played two roles the CW4Kids series Kamen Rider Dragon Knight; James Trademore a.k.a.
 JTC, a human villain, and his heroic Ventaran double Price.
 Both were able to transform into Kamen Rider Strike.
 He also appeared in a television movie in 2001 called Just Ask My Children.
 As well as that, Bailey also starred in an episode of the American television series Chicken Soup for the Soul as the character of Mac’.
 In 2012, Bailey won a Best Supporting Actor award at the Hollywood Reel Independent Film Festival for the character of Kyle in the film Bank Roll.

 In 2006, after the completion of his role as Sandy Foster in Guiding Light, Scott Bailey made a guest appearance on Law & Order: Special Victims Unit in 2006.
 While being a soap opera actor, Bailey also worked in the film industry with Universal Studios on several action shows including Terminator 2: 3D and Spider-Man.
 He also starred in several other theatre productions in which he played the lead role including: The Problem, Zoo Story and Key Exchange.
 In January 2009 Bailey starred in the film Prayers for Bobby alongside co-star Ryan Kelley.

 In 2009, Scott Bailey featured in Old Spice commercials as a Centaur.
-This piece attracted a lot of attention towards Bailey since his performance as a homosexual character in the 2009 movie Prayers for Bobby.
+This piece attracted a lot of attention towards Bailey since his performance as a gay character in the 2009 movie Prayers for Bobby.

 In 2011 Scott Bailey guest starred as the character Greg Cooper in an episode of the TV series Femme Fatales.

 Alongside acting Bailey has also done voice overs for commercials, TV narrations and Documentary narrations.
 In the past Bailey has represented DPN (Danis, Panaro, Nist) Talent Agency as a Voice Over Artist.
 Bailey also made an appearance for the Covergirl Magazine promotional tour.
 Behind the camera Scott Bailey has worked with a number of charities as well as hosting several of their charity events.
 His other hosting positions include segments of home improvement shows, science and engineering shows and environmental segments.

 Personal life

 In January 2010 it was announced that Bailey was engaged to Adrienne Frantz.
 The two married on November 11, 2011 in California.
-The couple's first child, a daughter, Amélie Irene Bailey, was born December 1, 2015.
+They have three children: a daughter, Amélie, born December 1, 2015, and sons Lion, born June 19, 2020 and Killian, born in March 2022.